jamietre/CsQuery/source/README.md

 ####Version 1.3 Beta 2

 - Build out `IOutputFormatter` interface/methods and move element rendering implementations to OutputFormatters..
 Some `Render` methods have been marked as obsolete now.
-- Add astral plane UTF handling for HTML decoder
+- Add unicode astral plane handling for HTML decoder

 ####Version 1.3 Beta 1